 "Good housekeeping" to reduce the volume of stormwater leaving a site and reducing the amount of pollutants used in our own backyards can also minimize the impact of stormwater runoff.
-DWQ has published a pamphlet entitled Improving Water Quality in Your Own Backyard: Stormwater Management Starts at Home.
+DWQ has published a pamphlet entitled Improving Water Quality in Your Own Backyard:

+Stormwater Management Starts at Home.
 The pamphlet provides information on how homeowners and businesses can reduce the amount of runoff leaving their property and how to reduce the amount and types of pollutants in that runoff.
-Contact DWQ for a free copy of the booklet or visit the DWQ website to download the document (www.ncwaterquality.org/Wateryouknow.htm).
+This document is available on-line at http://h2o.enr.state.nc.us/nps/documents/BackyardPDF.pdf or by calling (919) 733-5083 ext.
+558.

 Preserving the natural streamside vegetation (riparian buffer) is one of the most economical and efficient BMPs.
 In particular, forested buffers provide a variety of benefits including filtering runoff and taking up nutrients, moderating water temperature, preventing erosion and loss of land, providing flood control and helping to moderate streamflow, and providing food and habitat for both aquatic and terrestrial wildlife (NCDENR-DWQ, 2004).
-Contact DWQ for a free copy of the Buffers for Clean Water brochure or visit the DWQ website to download the document (www.ncwaterquality.org/Wateryouknow.htm).
+For more information or to obtain a free copy of DWQ's Buffers for Clean Water brochure, call (919) 733-5083, ext.
+558.

-4.3.2 Protect Headwater Streams
+5.3.2 Protect Headwater Streams

 Many streams in a given river basin are only small trickles of water that emerge from the ground.
-A larger stream is formed at the confluence of these trickles.
+A larger stream is formed at the confluence of these trickles (Figure 17).
 This constant merging eventually forms a large stream or river.
 Most monitoring of fresh surface waters evaluates these larger streams.
 The many miles of small trickles, collectively known as headwaters, are not directly monitored and in many instances are not even indicated on maps.
 These streams account for approximately 80 percent of the stream network and provide many valuable services for quality and quantity of water delivered downstream (Meyer et al., 2003).
 However, degradation of headwater streams can (and does) impact the larger stream or river.

-There are three types of headwater streams: (1) perennial (flow year-round); (2) intermittent (flow during wet seasons); and (3) ephemeral (flow only after precipitation events).
+There are three types of headwater streams: 1) perennial (flow year-round); 2) intermittent (flow during wet seasons); and 3) ephemeral (flow only after precipitation events).
 All types of headwater streams provide benefits to larger streams and rivers.
 Headwater streams control flooding, recharges groundwater, maintain water quality, reduce downstream sedimentation, recycle nutrients, and create habitat for plants and animals (Meyer et al., 2003).